Skip to Content

 The Apothecary Garden

 This garden is filled with a collection of plants and herbs for medicinal and culinary use.
 The central walkway is lined with planters overflowing with plants and herbs and studded with standard bay trees.
-A curved stone bench in the corner is a good spot to enjoy the garden.

 Apothecary Garden at Herstmonceux

 We made our way through the shady garden and sculpture walk before heading past the long border to the tea rooms.
 This was our meeting point to start a tour of the inside of the castle.
-There’s a craft shop and visitor centre near to the tea room.
-Plants propagated in the castle grounds can also be bought.

 A tour of Herstmonceux Castle